“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 Society’s Roadmap To Success

-Many of us were told at an early age that the roadmap to a happy and successful life is to study hard, get a well-paid job, get married, have kids, buy a house and that, when we have ticked all these boxes, THEN we will be happy.
+Most of us were told at an early age that the roadmap to a happy and successful life is to study hard, get a well-paid job, get married, have kids, buy a house and that, when we have ticked all these boxes, THEN we will be happy.

-Although we are already happy without any of these things, we absorb the message like sponges.
+Although, as kids, we are already happy without any of these things, we absorb the message like sponges.
 Grown-ups must know what they are talking about, right?

 It is quite bizarre.